This is a copy of an article published in The American Sociologist, 2013.

 Finally, with respect to the impact of the actual teaching of the Lady Gaga course in terms of the objectives I spelled out, the experience has been good but not wholly satisfying.
 My primary motivation in setting up the course was to have students learn about certain aspects of their society and, more ambitiously so, to draw them into the discipline of sociology by means of the analysis of a popular theme.
 By that standard, the course cannot be said to have been greatly successful, some noteworthy exceptions notwithstanding.
 The general interest level of university students today seems to be such that not even placing the words ‘Lady’ and ‘Gaga’ in the title of a course can greatly affect their motivations for learning.
 Apart from whatever shortcomings may rightly be attributed to the instructor, the impact of the course was surely also conditioned by some of the contemporary realities that characterize higher learning at a large state university.
 As such, it is most striking to note that the Gaga course has been very much like any other courses I have taught, particularly with respect to learning outcomes.
 Much like my other classes, also, the anonymous comments received via the University evaluation forms have generally been positive.
 A comment posted on a well-known privately maintained site of professor ratings was clear as well: “Stay away from the Lady Gaga class.
 You have to do the readings and work your butt off...”

-Also check related press release and media coverage.
+Also check a related press release and media coverage on this paper.

 - Adams, Rebecca G. (1998).
 Inciting sociological thought by studying the Deadhead community: Engaging publics in dialogue.
 Social Forces 77(1):1-25.